-If you’re a Netflix buff, you’ve probably watched the series Ozark, which follows the lives of the Byrde family, who have relocated to the Ozark region after the patriarch, Marty Byrde, gets wrapped up in a money laundering scheme.
-In the drama, they reside in a 70’s style A-framed house on the banks of Lake of the Ozarks, and much of the action in the storyline takes place there.
+If you’re a Netflix buff, you’ve probably watched the TV series Ozark, which follows the lives of the Byrde family, who have relocated to the Ozark region after the patriarch, Marty Byrde, gets wrapped up in a money laundering scheme.
+In the drama, they reside in a ’70s style A-frame house on the banks of Lake of the Ozarks, and much of the action in the storyline takes place there.
 But disappointingly, the series was not actually filmed on that lake.
-Rather, it was filmed on both Lake Lanier and Lake Allatoona in Georgia.
+Rather, it was filmed on Lake Lanier and Lake Allatoona in Georgia.

 1. Truman Reservoir